Free Consultation 888-874-2142

 Top

-The 4 Different Types of Alimony in Massachusetts
+The 4 Different Types of Alimony Awarded in Massachusetts Divorces

-When determining which spouse has to pay permanent alimony, there are various factors the court will consider.
-Some of these include the relative earning power of both spouses, the length of the marriage, the contribution of each spouse toward marital property and the circumstances of the divorce.
-Depending on those factors, 1 of 4 different types of alimony will be issued to the spouse that is assigned to pay.
+When determining whether a spouse has to pay alimony, and if so, which kind, there are various factors a judge will consider.
+Some of these include the relative earning power of both spouses, and the contribution of each spouse toward marital property.
+Depending on those and other factors, one of four different types of alimony can be issued to the spouse who is assigned to pay.

 #1: General Term Alimony